Visyond/website-hugo/site/content/home-hex/vhome.md

       documents on different platforms or try to remember where something is or who provided certain assumptions.
     image: /img/vHome image draft (6).png
-    subtitle: Visyond is a single source of truth and knowledge management platform
+    subtitle: Single source of truth and knowledge management
     title: 'Organize Assumptions, Documents and Conversations In Cells'
   - benefitsList:
       - text: 'Automate creation of Balance Sheets, Income and Cash Flow statements'